4gboframram/queercat-rs/README.md

 *the funny thing is that for ansi colors, there was an attempt to cache, but assigned to a local instead of writing to a pointer
 ## Bug Reporting / Feature Requests
-- You can report any bugs you find or any features you would like added at the [github repo](https://github.com/4gboframram/queercat-rs/issues)
+- You can report any bugs you find or any features you would like added at the [github repo](https://github.com/4gboframram/queercat-rs/issues).

+ **Performance regressions are also considered bugs.** queercat-rs prides itself in being the fastest pride flag printer, so performance is of utmost importance.
+If you have any optimization ideas, please make an issue, or even better, a pull request.

 ## Acknowledgements
 Huge thanks to Elsa002 for making the [original queercat](https://github.com/Elsa002/queercat).
 Without the original queercat, there would be no rust rewrite.
 I would not have been able to make a rewrite nor write this code from scratch without without the original code.